Trainee apprenticeship scheme

 You will however be joining an environment full of young people keen to build exciting careers.

-Typically a newly qualified Chartered Accountant will currently be earning £35K.
-This will rise significantly once you start to develop experience and to take on more responsibility.
+Typically a newly qualified Chartered Accountant will currently be earning £35K to £40K.
+This will rise significantly once you start to develop experience and take on more responsibility.

 What is it like to work at Friend & Grant?

-The last year or so has been difficult due to Covid 19 but our offices are open and most of our students ,as at the date of writing, are back in an office environment.
+The last couple of years have been difficult due to Covid 19 but our offices are open and all our students work in the office.
 It is essential to be working in an office environment as this is how we can best train our people.
+Once you are competent in the work there may be opportunities for home working or a hybrid arrangement.

-In normal times we do have a great social side to the business with the annual Christmas party and regular events through out the year.
-In the past we have done curling, ten pin bowling, archery, crown green bowling, rounders, a day trip to London, comedy nights, quiz nights plus much more and we will be looking to reintroduce this as soon as we get back to normal!
+We have a great social side to the business with the annual Christmas party and regular events throughout the year.
+In the past we have done curling, ten pin bowling, archery, crown green bowling, rounders, a day trip to London, comedy nights, quiz nights plus much more.

 What kind of work will I be doing?

 As an apprentice you will join either our tax team or business support team.
-Our tax team specialises in small business- sole traders and partnerships- and personal tax cases- high earners and property investors etc… You will quickly get to learn book-keeping using cloud software such as Xero and to prepare small accounts and prepare personal tax returns plus numerous other tax related tasks.
+Our tax team specialises in small business (sole traders and partnerships) and personal tax cases (high earners and property investors etc…) You will quickly get to learn book-keeping using cloud software such as Xero and how to prepare small accounts and prepare personal tax returns plus numerous other tax related tasks.
 The work is incredibly varied as the size of jobs will mean that you will be working on numerous cases every day.
 There will be a lot of client interaction so you will be on the phone a lot.

 If you join our business support team you are likely to find yourself working on larger cases.
 This will be mainly limited company accounts work .
 You will be trained to use a number of cloud software packages and you may be involved in book-keeping and audit work.
 Again the work will be varied as you will be learning about numerous different industries and you will have a high level of client interaction as you will need to contact clients re accounts queries.
 As you progress you will need to assist clients with cloud software queries and training and to learn more about corporation tax.

 Both departments are challenging in their own right and there will be times when you could be seconded to work in the other department.
-We have on occasion moved trainees from one department to another long term.
+We have on occasion moved trainees permanently from one department to another.

 What type of person are we looking for?